 9 ShapeScale vs. The Competition?

-As far as I can tell, there really inst anything out there like the ShapeScale, in terms of providing the visual feedback.
+As far as I can tell, there really isn't anything else out there like the ShapeScale, in terms of providing 3D visual feedback.
 But, if you are just looking for information on body weight and percent body fat, Consumer Reports gave high marks to this scale:

 This scale costs a lot less than ShapeScale.

 10 What Do They Do With The Data?

-If ShapeScale stores our 3 D images in the cloud, what do they do with that information?
+If ShapeScale stores our 3-D images in the cloud, what do they do with that information?
 Do they just store it forever?
-Would they ever share it for example, with the police or homeland security – or health insurance companies?
-In other words, could all all this bio-metric data be used to track people?
-I'm honestly not sure but I'm going to give them the benefit of the doubt on this.
+Would they ever share it, for example, with the police or homeland security – or health insurance companies?
+In other words, could all this biometric data be used to track people?
+I'm honestly not sure, but I will give them the benefit of the doubt on this.

 We live in a much smaller world since 9/11.
 I sometimes wish we could go back to the world of September 10th, when we didn't ask questions like this.
 What I can say is that when I reviewed the ShapeScale website, I did not see anything that made me think they would be sharing data with anyone.

-I honestly don't think they would share data unless maybe receiving a court order, and that scenario sounds like it came right out of a TV show.
-For now, I trust that the company is in the healthy living business not the sharing of information business.
+Hacking notwithstanding, I don't think the company would share data unless it receives a court order – and that scenario sounds like it came right out of a TV show.
+For now, I trust that the company is in the healthy living business not the data sharing business.
+If you have found any information to the contrary, share it below in the comments section.